martingtaylor/stine/README.md

 ## ERD Description of the Project
-The STINE project is a hobbyist database for recording details of a music collection.

-The system records details of the Album, including:
+Following formal meetings with potiental users of STINE, a number of key data elements where identified as useful to a collector of audio media, these included:
 * Name/title of Album
 * Composer
 * Artist